bjfk5f/ExpensesDB/README.md

 # ExpensesDB
 Database for personal expenses with analytical views

+For personal privacy reasons, this repository does not contain any inital data

 <h3>Tables</h3>
 <b>expenses</b><br>
 The one and only table in this database that holds the source data